 services.xml specifies the services that makes the application - each top-level element specifies one service.
 Example:

 <?xml version="1.0" encoding="utf-8" ?> <services version="1.0"> <container id="default" version="1.0"> <processing/> <!-- Request-response processors go here. --> <search/> <!-- Use to run the search middleware.
 Searchers go here. --> <docproc/> <!-- Use to run the document processing middleware.
-DocumentProcessors go here. --> <nodes> <!-- Nodes in the jdisc cluster --> <node hostalias="node1"/> <node hostalias="node2"/> <node hostalias="node3"/> </nodes/> </container> <content id="my-content" version="1.0"> <redundancy>1</redundancy> <documents> <!-- Add document schemas here --> <document type="my-searchable-type" mode="index"/> <document type="my-other-type" mode="store-only"/> </documents> <nodes> <!-- # nodes in the content cluster --> <node hostalias="node4"/> <node hostalias="node5"/> <node hostalias="node6"/> </nodes/> </content> </services>Refer to the services.xml reference for different service types and configuration.
+DocumentProcessors go here. --> <nodes> <!-- Nodes in the container cluster --> <node hostalias="node1"/> <node hostalias="node2"/> <node hostalias="node3"/> </nodes/> </container> <content id="my-content" version="1.0"> <redundancy>1</redundancy> <documents> <!-- Add document schemas here --> <document type="my-searchable-type" mode="index"/> <document type="my-other-type" mode="streaming"/> </documents> <nodes> <!-- # nodes in the content cluster --> <node hostalias="node4"/> <node hostalias="node5"/> <node hostalias="node6"/> </nodes/> </content> </services>Refer to the services.xml reference for different service types and configuration.
 The application package may also specify arbitrary binaries to be started and given configuration specified explicitly in the services file, see application-specific services.

 The application's custom Java code (in components) is configured in services.xml.
 E.g, a port number for a remote service: